monopole/publicDocs/README.md

 # publicDocs

-Random public docs not part of distinct projects
+Random public docs not part of distinct projects.